 There's parking behind the Elizabethan Guildhall and at over 400 years old and counting, this makes Sandwich more about the medieval than the 'musements, which have been a feature of this coast-hugging trip so far.

-Inside and alongside the local admin, there's a visitor centre and museum with guided tours of the wood-panelled rooms now available for weddings and bar mitzvahs.
+This might not be quite that old but inside and alongside the local admin, there's a visitor centre and museum with guided tours of the wood-panelled rooms now available for weddings and bar mitzvahs.

 No sign of a sandwich in there, though, so it's off into town to hunt one down.